facebookarchive/caffe2/_docs/intro-tutorial.md

 m = model_helper.ModelHelper(name="my first net")
 ```

 You've now used the `model_helper` to create the two nets we mentioned earlier (`init_net` and `exec_net`).
-We plan to add a fully connected layer using the `FC` operator in this model next, but first we need to do some prep work by creating some random fills that the `FC` op expects.
-Next we can add the ops and use the weights and bias blobs we created, calling them by name when we invoke the `FC` op.
+We plan to add a fully connected layer using the `FC` operator in this model next, but first we need to do prep work by creating randomly filled blobs for weight and bias that the `FC` op expects.
+We will reference the weights and bias blobs by name as inputs when we add the `FC` op.

 ```py
 weight = m.param_init_net.XavierFill([], 'fc_w', shape=[10, 100])